one of our fields

 The Canadian climate is particularly well suited

 to growing true hardneck garlic varieties.
-We have a large selection of cultivars (strains) of garlic from the five true hardneck varieties which thrive in our cold winters and moderately hot
+We had a large selection of cultivars (strains) of garlic from the five true hardneck varieties which thrive in our cold winters and moderately hot

 summers.
-We also have softneck garlics and ‘weakly
+We also had softneck garlics and ‘weakly

 bolting hardnecks’.
 For information on the changing